Tomshiii/ahk_wiki/Old/v2.7.0.1/Functions/startup.md

-`Startup` is a class that contains a list of functions mostly used in `My Scripts.ahk` to perform a variety of actions on script startup.
+A list of `My Scripts.ahk` Startup Functions complete with definitions.

+These functions are run at the beginning of `My Scripts.ahk` and perform a bunch of tasks to either complete the experience of my scripts, or to perform some useful tasks.

 You will see the variable `MyRelease` passed into a lot of these functions - they require the latest version to perform their tasks/checks so we pass it into them so we don't need to manually change that code every release.
 ***